hk-kiran/term8s/README.md

 # term8s
-A interactive shell script to access kubernetes cluster containers in a single go
+An interactive shell script to access kubernetes cluster containers in a single go

 Installation: